microwavenby/conduct/README.md

 # Community Code of Conduct

 **This policy is a "living" document, and subject to refinement and expansion in the future.
-Last updated July 24, 2018.**
+Last updated August 8th, 2018.**

 Everyone participating in the Square Play Club community — including any regularly scheduled or singleton events, Slack channel, or mailing lists — is required to agree to the following Code of Conduct.